Reine de Saba (Queen of Sheba Cake)

 By: Sheridan Rogers

 This classic, delectable Reine de Saba is easy to make and a a great hit with chocoholics.
-Make sure you use a good quality or couverture chocolate for best results.
+Make sure you use a good quality couverture chocolate for best results.
+You can use ground almonds instead of the hazelnuts, though the hazelnuts give the best flavour.

 Ingredients